 It finally happened!
-The s*** has hit the fan and now there is mass rioting and looting everywhere and it seems that the violence it’s heading your way.
+The s*** has hit the fan and now there is mass rioting and looting everywhere.
+It seems that the violence it’s heading your way.
 Waiting to face the impending doom is not smart and bugging out is your safest bet.
 However, you need to make sure that no one can follow you.

-Bugging out the right way is a drill that anyone can practice, but bugging out without leaving a trail is a skill that only a few master.
-The suggestions in this article will help you to bug out without leaving bread crumbs that can lead hostiles to your bug out location.
+Bugging out the right way is a drill that anyone can practice, but bugging out without leaving a trail is a skill that only a few masters The suggestions in this article will help you to bug out without leaving breadcrumbs that can lead hostiles to your bug out location.

 Once the bugging out operation has been triggered, the bug out timeline begins and no matter what happens you have to respect it if you want to reach your bug out location.

 The maximum time allocated for gathering your supplies and leaving your house should be one hour at max.
 Most survival experts agree that it is more than enough time to contact your loved ones, to gather your supplies and leave without putting yourself at risk.
-It is also true that the closer you are to the event, the less time you will have to act and in general, the time needed for leaving the premises should be halved.
+It is also true that the closer you are to the event, the less time you will have to act.
+In general, the time needed for leaving the premises should be halved.

 - 2 wheel vehicle for roads

 - On foot through sole-busting brush and off-road trails

 If the SHTF event has triggered near complete lawlessness, the path that provides the least human interaction is the safest one.
 Going off-road is crucial and you need to get there as soon as possible.
 You will probably need your ATV to get there, or your dirt motorbike.